 A case easily can be made that information warfare options today are a derivation of 1930s experimentation and 1940s deployments, which means the CIA creation story might be extremely relevant to today’s Title 10 / Title 50 debates.

-It thus is increasingly important for American “cyber” policy-makers to spend the time to consider international political winds of the 1930s, as this was when purpose and scope for information gathering was established for dissemination and covert operations against foreign adversaries.
+It thus is increasingly important for American “cyber” policy-makers to spend the time to reflect on history and consider international political winds of the 1930s.
+This was when a modern purpose and scope for information gathering was established for cogent analysis and dissemination, as well as the basis established for covert operations against foreign adversaries.

-Take for example Franklin D. Roosevelt (FDR) initiated steps around central intelligence operations in the aftermath of his U.S. presidential campaign victory, with an eye on tensions spreading in Europe and Asia.
+Take for example when Franklin D. Roosevelt (FDR) initiated clear steps around central intelligence operations in the aftermath of his U.S. presidential campaign victory, with an eye on both a domestic coup attempt (Business Plot or White House Putsch) as well as tensions spreading in Europe and Asia.

 During the 1932 U.S. presidential campaign William Hearst allowed his expansive media empire to circulate Hitler’s writing and spread white nationalist’s ideology in America.